-If you’re in the mood for Italian, add some limoncello liquor to your mule.
-Rather than use the standard lime, this cocktail subs it with the flavors of lemon.
-Light and refreshing, this is the summer drink to whip up for your next outdoors party or gathering with the gal pals.
+If you're in the mood for Italian, add some limoncello liquor to your mule.
+Rather than use the standard lime, this classic cocktail subs it with the flavors of lemon.
+Light and refreshing, this is the summer drink to whip up for your next outdoor party or gathering with the gal pals.
 Get the recipe here.

 9. Morning Mule Cocktail